How to Start Long-Term Investing: A Comprehensive Guide

 Growth investing

-Growth investing focuses on companies expected to grow at an above-average rate compared to other companies.
-These companies typically reinvest earnings to fuel further growth rather than paying dividends.
-For example, tech companies like Tesla and Netflix are often viewed as growth stocks due to their rapid expansion and innovation.
+Growth investing focuses on identifying companies expected to grow at an above-average rate compared to their peers.
+These companies often reinvest their earnings to fuel further growth rather than distribute dividends to shareholders.

 Value investing

-Dividend investing
+Index investing

 Conclusion